 require Seed SEF to adopt a specific term or condition, trading rule or procedure, or to take or refrain from taking a specific action.

 Rule 314.
-Market Maker Program
+Liquidity Provider Program

-SEF may adopt a program granting one or more Participants benefits in return for assuming and fulfilling obligations in order to provide liquidity to the market.
+Seed SEF may adopt a program granting one or more Participants benefits in return for assuming and fulfilling obligations in order to provide liquidity to the market.
 Any such program shall specify:

 The qualifications to participate in, and the procedures to apply to, the program;